Your Aldergrove

 CREEKSIDE TOWN CENTRE

-1 + 2 BEDROOM HOMES
+1 BED, 2 BED, + 2 BED + FLEX HOMES

 Welcome to Aldergrove Town Centre, the vibrant new heart of one of the Lower Mainland’s most charming and historic locations.
 Designed for modern families seeking a safe and peaceful setting, Aldergrove Town Centre will offer an urban oasis surrounded by the beauty of the Fraser Valley.
 Enjoy contemporary living at its finest, surrounded by charming shops, friendly locals, and plenty of indoor and outdoor activities.
 Explore this creek-side master-planned community that offers the finest in contemporary living, green space, easy access to transit, and convenient urban services and amenities just steps away from your new home.